-I. For Form I-485 filed at a USCIS Service Center including the following:
+F. For other adjustment of status applications (Form I-485) filed at a USCIS Service Center including the following:

 - 1. Based on an underlying Form I-140 petition; - 2.
 Based on an underlying Form I-360 petition not previously mentioned; or - 3.
 Others not previously mentioned.